miku/rclone/backend/vault/README.md

 terminal emulator) and [curl](https://curl.se/) or [wget](https://www.gnu.org/software/wget/) to download the binary (otherwise you get a warnings about unsigned software).
+Also, for the following step, please make sure that you do not have a file named "rclone" already in the folder where you are performing the download (this can lead to cryptic *zsh: killed* kind of errors).

 #### Intel-based Macs